 Late winter and early spring is when most gardeners start seedlings indoors and get the gardening season underway.
 Growing your own garden plants from seed is highly rewarding and can allow you to enjoy unique or heirloom species that are not found in garden centers.

-However, fungus gnats and damping-off can stymie even the most seasoned gardeners and seriously affect the success of growing seedlings.
-But before you spend money on expensive chemicals, the solution to these problems is much safer and cheaper than you would expect.
+However, fungus gnats and damping-off disease can stymie even the most seasoned gardeners and seriously affect the success of growing seedlings.
+But before you spend money on expensive chemicals, getting rid of fungus gnats is much safer and cheaper than you would expect.

 Fungus gnats (Sciaridae spp.) are the most common houseplant pest, and are distinguished from Fruit flies (Drosophila spp.) because of their darker color.
 While fruit flies hang out primarily near fruit, rotten food and funky fridges, you’ll find fungus gnats in wet plant soil, in sewer areas, and in household drains.